Parliament of Sri Lanka: History

 The first legislature established in Ceylon was the Executive Council and the legislative council, which were established on 13 March 1833 according to the recommendations of the Colebrook-Cameron commission.
 The Executive Council was composed of the Colonial Secretary, the officer commanding the Military Forces, the Attorney General, the Auditor-General and the Treasurer.
 The duties of the council were advisory and the Governor of Ceylon, who presided over their meetings and consulted them, was at liberty to disregard their advice.
 At first it was made up of only British officials but later included native citizens.
 At the beginning 16, and later 49 members, were elected for the legislative council, but a limited number of people were qualified to vote.

-In 1931 the Legislative Council was dissolved and in its place a more powerful State Council of Ceylon was established with its 101 members elected by universal adult franchise as provided by the Donoughmore Constitution.
+In 1931 the Legislative Council was dissolved and in its place a more powerful State Council of Ceylon was established, with 50 out of its 61 members elected by universal adult franchise as provided by the Donoughmore Constitution.

 Prior to the granting of independence and the establishment of the Dominion of Ceylon on 4 February 1948, a new bicameral parliament was established in 1947, according to the recommendations of the Soulbury Commission after the State Council was dissolved.
 It was based on the Westminster model with an upper house, the Senate, whose members were appointed and a lower house of parliament, the House of Representatives, whose members were directly elected.
-The House of Representatives consisted of 101 Members (increased to 157 in 1960) and the Senate consisted of 30 Members, of whom 15 were elected by the House of Representatives and 15 nominated by the Governor-General of Ceylon.
+The House of Representatives consisted of 101 members where 95 members were elected by First-past-the-post, where the remaining 6 members were directly appointed.
+By a Delimitation commission, the Seats in the House of Representatives was increased to 151 in 1960.
+The Senate consisted of 30 members, 15 of whom were appointed proportional to the Party representation of the House of Representatives and 15 nominated by the Governor-General of Ceylon on the advice of the Prime Minister.
+Senators were appointed for a term of 6 years and they were divided to 3 cycles where 1/3 of the Senate is up for election once in 2 years.